 - Play Local Media: Several apps, such as Plex, can work with Chromecast to play local media from connected devices and cast them to your TV via cloud technology.
 This is a huge bonus as Chromecast by itself does not support local play.

 - Google Home: Chromecast can be synced to Google Home, which basically allows you to control your streams via voice.
-This makes it easy to choose something to watch while fist-deep in marinating chicken in the kitchen, without having to fuddle with your smartphone.
+This makes it easy to choose something to watch while getting dinner ready in the kitchen, without having to fuddle with your smartphone.